Equilibrium transport with time-inconsistent costs: Abstract

 \section{Abstract}

-Given two probability measures on sequential data, we investigate the transport problem with time-inconsistent preferences under a discrete-time setting.
+Given two probability measures on sequential data, we investigate the transport problem with time-inconsistent preferences in a discrete-time setting.
 Motivating examples are nonlinear objectives, state-dependent costs, and regularized optimal transport with general $f$-divergence.
-Under the bi-causal constraint, we introduce the concept of equilibrium transport and provide a characterization.
-We apply our framework to study inertia of two job markets, top-ranking executives and academia.
-The empirical analysis shows that a job market with stronger inertia is less efficient.
-The University of California (UC) postdoc job market has the strongest inertia even than that of executives, while there is no evidence of inertia in the UC faculty job market. \\[2ex] {\textbf {Keywords}: Time-inconsistent costs, bi-causal optimal transport, dynamic programming, job market.} \\[2ex]
+Under the bicausal constraint, we introduce the concept of equilibrium transport.
+Existence is proved in the semi-discrete Markovian case and the continuous non-Markovian case with strict quasiconvexity, while uniqueness also holds in the second case.
+We apply our framework to study mean-variance dynamic matching, nonlinear or state-dependent objectives with Gaussian data, and mismatches in job markets.
+Numerical results indicate a positive relationship between mismatches and state dependence. \\[2ex] {\textbf {Keywords}: Dynamic programming; time-inconsistent costs; bicausal optimal transport; job market} \\[2ex]